 Spring 2025 — Rabbi Sharon Cohen Anisfeld

-Rabbi Sharon Cohen Anisfeld, who will be with us for the Shabbat of March 28-29, is the President of Hebrew College, a pluralistic institution housing the largest non-Orthodox rabbinical school in the country, also offering programs leading to cantorial ordination, and master’s degrees in Jewish education and Jewish studies, and providing community adult, youth, and professional development study opportunities.
+Rabbi Sharon Cohen Anisfeld, who will be with us for the Shabbat of March 28-29, is the President of Hebrew College, a pluralistic institution housing the largest non-Orthodox rabbinical school in the country, also offering programs leading to rabbinic ordination, and master’s degrees in Jewish education and Jewish studies, and providing community adult, youth, and professional development study opportunities.

 Prior to her 20-plus years serving as faculty member, then Dean, and now President of Hebrew College, she spent 15 years working in pluralistic settings as a Hillel rabbi at Tufts, Yale, and Harvard universities.
 She is the co-editor of two volumes of women’s writings on Passover, The Women’s Seder Sourcebook, and The Women’s Passover Companion, and is a brilliant writer, speaker, and thinker on issues confronting the Jewish world.